abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_filtering.rst

     simply returns the ``LocalSearchFilter``\'s index in ``touched_var`` of the corresponding variable element with index ``index`` in the ``Assignment``.

-    We only accept a candidate solution if its objective value is better that the one of the current solution.
+    We only accept a candidate solution if its objective value is better that the one of the current solution:

+    ..  code-block:: c++

+        return new_obj < obj_;

     In the ``DummyLS()`` method, we add the filter like this:

     ..  code-block:: c++

         ...
-        LocalSearchFilter * const filter = s.RevAlloc(new ObjectiveValueFilter(vars));
+        LocalSearchFilter * const filter = s.RevAlloc(
+                                            new ObjectiveValueFilter(vars));
         std::vector<LocalSearchFilter*> filters;
         filters.push_back(filter);
         ...